Web Applications or Website Widgets

 - Websites and related web applications must be available 24 hours a day, 7 days a week, to provide the required service to customers, employees, suppliers and other stakeholders.

-- Firewalls and SSL provide no protection against web application hacking, simply because access to the website has to be made public – All modern database systems (e.g. Microsoft SQL Server, Oracle and MySQL) may be accessed through specific ports (e.g., port 80 and 443) and anyone can attempt direct connections to the databases effectively bypassing the security mechanisms used by the operating system.
+- Firewalls and SSL provide no protection against a web application attack, simply because access to the website has to be made public – All modern database systems (e.g. Microsoft SQL Server, Oracle and MySQL) may be accessed through specific ports (e.g., port 80 and 443) and anyone can attempt direct connections to the databases effectively bypassing the security mechanisms used by the operating system.
 These ports remain open to allow communication with legitimate traffic and therefore constitute a major vulnerability.

 - Web applications often have direct access to backend data such as customer databases and, hence, control valuable data and are much more difficult to secure.
 Those that do not have access will have some form of script that allows data capture and transmission.
 If a hacker becomes aware of weaknesses in such a script, he may easily reroute unwitting traffic to another location and illegitimately hive off personal details.